dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 inputs that come
 from `request.get_json()` to ensure the right fields exist in the data and that they are the right type.
 These validations should be done in functions that can be tested.

 You do not have to test the flask handler functions directly (the functions associated with the `@app.route` decorator), assuming that they have limited code and primarily call other functions to do the work.
 All of these other functions should be tested.
 (In other words, your route functions should do nothing more than receive the input, call other functions, and return the results).

+### Data Storage
-Note: for this assignment, your server will need to keep the information it is sent.
+For this assignment, your server will need to keep the information it is sent.
 You can choose to store this information by using an in-memory data structure like Python lists, dictionaries, or classes.
 You could also choose to use an external database.